 - Italy: Traffic is restricted in some historical towns or areas, with only residents being allowed to drive.

 - Germany: People commonly think that some German motorways do not impose a driving limit.
 However, a limit of 130km/h is in place.
 Built-up areas have a speed limit of 50km/h.

 - Switzerland: You must purchase a motorway sticker if planning to drive on the motorway.
 These are sold at most petrol stations and also on the country border.

 Important: Be sure to research the specific driving rules and laws of the country you are visiting in detail before you set off, as there will be variations on parking rules, motorways and tolls, traffic lights and penalties, depending on the country.

 At Aviva, we offer car insurance cover for any country within the EU, for up to 31 days – please see your motor policy document for any exclusions.

-To learn more about the great benefits of Aviva car insurance, you can click here.
+Learn more about the great Aviva car insurance benefits.

 For car insurance, you're safe in the hands of Aviva.